Data Management Challenges for Internet-scale 3D Search Engines: Data Collection

-From experience, Physna recommends building up significant in-house expertise.
+\item In addition, a few large repositories (e.g., GrabCAD) have not been assessed and are classified as ``\textit{to be done}'' (``TBD''). \end{itemize} These results indicate that a 3D search engine cannot rely on public websites to achieve significant coverage---in particular, gaining access to the Internet's vast store of engineering-oriented 3D artifacts will require consent from OEMs.

+3D search engine operators should develop significant in-house expertise on web crawling not only to mitigate legal risk but also as a component of a comprehensive \textit{information security} (``IS'') program.
+The Thangs search engine has been the target of web crawlers ranging from generic search engines (e.g., Google) to competing entities.
 In concert with comprehensive legal analysis, administrative and technical controls (e.g., domain blocking, rate limiting, monitoring of ``robots.txt'' files) should be introduced.
-Outside counsel may be used as a sanity check, but an evolving set of laws and target domains requires constant iteration; in-house legal expertise is likely essential for this reason alone.
+Outside counsel may be used as a sanity check, but an evolving set of laws and target domains requires constant iteration.
+In some cases it may not be possible to block third parties from scraping public listings (see \citep{HiQ2022}), but their impact on computing resources can be minimized.